cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 CI/CD in not only about designing automation pipelines to deliver software.
 It is also about managing and providing all resources required for automation execution.
 In Kubernetes we will need to deal also with different objects like `Secrets`, `ServiceAccounts`, `PersistentVolumes`, `ConfigMaps`, `Ingress`, etc.

-To focus on CI/CD pipelines, resources management should be easy and easy task to deal with.
+To focus on CI/CD pipelines, resources management should be an easy task.

 ## An example to understand Tekton and Jenkins X orchestration

 We are using an example of building an application by defining and running CI/CD pipelines with standalone Tekton.
-Then, we are taking the same application and see how Jenkins X pipelines, using Tekton, generate similar objects but from a different focus.
+Then, we are taking the same application to see how Jenkins X pipelines, using Tekton, generate similar objects but from a different focus.
 It will show how pipeline orchestration capabilities are applied to a decoupled CI/CD pipeline engine, no matter how I need to deal with platform or infrastructure resources.

-To do that we are using a well known Spring Boot application like the [Spring Petclinic example](https://projects.spring.io/spring-petclinic/).
+To do that we are using a well known [Spring Petclinic example](https://projects.spring.io/spring-petclinic/) Spring Boot application.
 And let's use a repo that is using traditional Jenkins pipeline to build the application, create a Docker container and deploy into Kubernetes cluster.

-In my traditional Jenkins example I use two pipelines in fact that are automated using [CloudBees Core Cross Team Collaboration](https://go.cloudbees.com/docs/cloudbees-core/cloud-admin-guide/cross-team-collaboration/) features:
+In my traditional Jenkins example I use two pipelines in fact that are automated using [CloudBees Core Cross Team Collaboration](https://go.cloudbees.com/docs/cloudbees-core/cloud-admin-guide/cross-team-collaboration/) feature:

 - [Repo with a Jenkins pipeline to build](https://github.com/dcanadillas/petclinic-kaniko) the app, the Docker container and push it into Docker Registry
 - A simple [Jenkins pipeline repo to deploy](https://github.com/dcanadillas/petclinic-kaniko-deploy) the previous container published

 But in our case, we are putting those pipeline steps into one pipeline to do the build and deploy.
-First with a "pure Tekton" pipeline definition, and later using Jenkins X serverles pipelines.
+First with a "pure Tekton" pipeline definition, and later using Jenkins X serverless pipelines.

 ### The pure Tekton way

 So let's try to configure and execute the pipeline from a pure Tekton pipeline point of view.
 That means:

 - Creating [`PipelineResources`](https://github.com/tektoncd/pipeline/blob/master/docs/resources.md) that are going to be used by `Tasks`
-- Defining and creating [`Tasks`](https://github.com/tektoncd/pipeline/blob/master/docs/tasks.md) that contains the steps to be executed in the `Pipeline`
+- Defining and creating [`Tasks`](https://github.com/tektoncd/pipeline/blob/master/docs/tasks.md) that contain the steps to be executed in the `Pipeline`
 - Defining and creating the [`Pipeline`](https://github.com/tektoncd/pipeline/blob/master/docs/pipelines.md) that orchestrates the execution of `Tasks` with `Resources`
 - Creating the [`PipelineRun`](https://github.com/tektoncd/pipeline/blob/master/docs/pipelineruns.md)
 - Installing required Kubernetes resources, like `Secrets`, `ServiceAccounts` or permissions, in order to execute required steps within right containers (e.g. secrets used by Kaniko builder)